ieatbaozi/R/readme.txt

 _____________________
 9. Test the server by 'server address:3838' then test the domain 'server address:3838/powermeterreport/' Note : Always check log files in /var/log/shiny-server/ it takes around 1b to most 2kb each file up to characters in log.
-It is able to delete log files to clear unnecessary allocation.
+It is able to delete log files to clear unnecessary allocation but actually can ignore this point.
 #sudo truncate -s 0 /var/log/shiny-server/*log
 #For setting bytes to zero but still keep files' name.